beli-sk/archicow/doc/scripts.rst

 Mount bind -- ``prepare_mountbind.sh``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bind-mount (``mount -o bind``)the source filesystem to another path before
+Bind-mount (``mount -o bind``) the source filesystem to another path before
 backup.
-This may be needed for mostly for the root filesystem to get a clean
+This may be needed mostly for the root filesystem to get a clean
 view, without other filesystems mounted over it.

 Expects ``source_path`` value with these components, separated by spaces::